robbiew/sauce-edit/README.md

 ## License / Credit

 sauce-edit utilizies [go-ansi](https://github.com/ActiveState/go-ansi) which is released under the BSD 3-Clause license.
 It was, in turn, based on [ansilove/C](https://github.com/ansilove/ansilove).
-Refer to the go-ansi license for legal stuff!
 I thank these folks for making such awesome code. 👍

 ## TO-DO